Beverly Hills Cop: Axel F: Plot

-Axel Foley remains a Detroit police detective under the supervision of his friend, Deputy Chief Jeffrey Friedman.
-In pursuit of a group of thieves looting the Detroit Red Wings' locker room during a game, Axel's ensuing chase causes costly damage to the city.
-Jeffrey retires to protect Axel from being punished and encourages Axel to reconnect with his estranged daughter Jane Saunders, a defense attorney in Los Angeles, while waiting for things to cool off from that bust.
-Billy Rosewood, now working as a private investigator after having had a falling out with his former longtime partner John Taggart and resigning from the police force, also calls Axel, warning him that Jane's life is in danger.
-He has been aiding Jane as she represents Sam Enriquez — framed for the murder of an undercover officer Copeland.
-After the call, Rosewood recovers evidence from the vehicle in which the murder took place, but is kidnapped by the cartel.
+Axel Foley remains a Detroit police detective under his friend, Deputy Chief Jeffrey Friedman.
+In pursuit of thieves, Axel's ensuing chase causes costly damage to the city.
+Jeffrey retires to protect Axel from being punished and encourages him to reconnect with his estranged daughter Jane Saunders, a defense attorney in Los Angeles.
+Billy Rosewood, now working as a private investigator after having a falling-out with his former partner John Taggart and resigning from the police force, calls Axel, warning him that Jane's life is in danger.
+He has been aiding Jane as she represents Sam Enriquez —framed for the murder of undercover Officer Copeland.
+Rosewood recovers evidence from the vehicle in which the murder took place, but is kidnapped by the cartel.

 Axel returns to Beverly Hills, concerned when Rosewood does not respond to his calls.
-He visits Rosewood's office and finds a suspicious team searching for something.
-Axel removes a page out of Rosewood's personal organizer, then is chased by the group through Rodeo Drive and is arrested.
-Taken to the Beverly Hills Police Department, Axel is met by Detective Bobby Abbott, Jane's ex-boyfriend, and reunites with Taggart, who is now police chief.
+He visits Rosewood's office and finds a suspicious team searching it.
+He removes a page out of Rosewood's planner, then is chased by the group through Rodeo Drive and arrested.
+Taken to the Beverly Hills Police Department, Axel meets Detective Bobby Abbott, Jane's ex-boyfriend, and reunites with Taggart, now police chief.
 Taggart introduces Axel to Captain Cade Grant, whom he mentored as a young police cadet.
-Upon meeting Grant, Axel distrusts him immediately as he is wearing excessively expensive items for someone on a police salary.
+Axel distrusts Grant immediately.
 Jane bails out her father, but resists his attempts to reconnect with her.
-It is revealed that, years ago during an investigation of the Detroit mafia, Axel and his family were threatened.
-Following the threats Jane and her mother moved back to Los Angeles, but he remained in Detroit and the couple got divorced.
-The two recover a camera from the car where Copeland was murdered and deduce Grant's team were looking for an SD card containing evidence.
+It is revealed that, years ago during an investigation of the Detroit mafia, Axel and his family were threatened so Jane and her mother moved to Los Angeles, but he remained in Detroit and the couple divorced.
+The two recovered a camera from Copeland's car and deduce that Grant's team was looking for the camera's SD card containing evidence of the murder.
 The next day, Axel and Jane are ambushed on Wilshire Boulevard but saved by Abbott in a shootout.
-Axel questions Taggart about his leadership and Axel's suspicions about Grant; Taggart vehemently defends Grant and his team, shuts out Axel, and suspends Abbott.
+Axel confronts Taggart, who vehemently defends Grant and suspends Abbott.